-Today we are looking at moving wire through ice.
+Today we are going to try a cool science trick where you can make wire move through ice.
 Ice usually needs to be warmed up to melt, but you can also make it melt by adding pressure to it.

 Thin wire, we used fishing rod wire.